 On the other hand John 1:1 has parallels in earlier gospels.

 The following text is excerpted from Harry Whittaker’s Studies in the Gospels.
 The entire chapter can be read here.
-Note particularly the way beginning (Greek arche) is used in 1 John, Mark 1:1, Luke 1:2 and (not mentioned below) the use of another Greek word (Genesis) for genealogy in the Greek of Matthew 1:1.
+Note particularly the way beginning (Greek arche) is used in 1 John, Mark 1:1, Luke 1:2 – the beginnings of three gospels and also the beginning in 1 John 1:1.

 The identity of the expression: “In the beginning” with Genesis 1:1 has led many to assume that John 1:1 refers to the beginning of the visible creation.
 But a careful use of the concordance reveals that out of 16 other instances where John speaks of “the beginning”, in no single case does he allude to Genesis 1:1.
 Admittedly, in two of them he refers to Genesis, but in both instances (Jn.
 8:44; 1 Jn.
 3:8) the allusion is to the serpent.
 This, however, is Genesis 3 and not the beginning of creation, when all material things were made by the word of God: “And God said…”